tarantool/doc/doc/tooling/tcm/tcm_ui_overview.rst

 This tab is useful for:

-- Identifying memory fragmentation
+- identifying memory fragmentation
-- Analyzing cache saturation by object size
+- analyzing slab saturation by object size
-- Debugging excessive memory use in real time
+- debugging excessive memory use in real time

 Data source
 ^^^^^^^^^^^